saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 Step 1: Your Openfire XMPP server needs to be configured for certificate-based authentication, by ensuring the following properties are set.

-You can set properties by navigating (in the admin Web interface) to _Server->Server Manager->System properties_ and manually adding the following properties, one by one, with the following values (clicking the _Save Property_ button each time you do, as per the screenshots below).
-You may want to copy+paste from this tutorial to ensure there are no typos:
+You can set properties by navigating (in the admin Web interface) to _Server->Server Manager->System properties_ and manually adding the following properties, one by one, with the following values (clicking the _Save Property_ button each time you do, as per the screenshot below). **Note** you may want to copy+paste from this tutorial to ensure there are no typos:

 ```
 Property:                                      Value: